- Advocacy Information Center

 Stephanie O’Hara is a structural engineer with Jacobs Engineering where her main focus is on the Longfellow Bridge Rehabilitation Project.
 She holds a B.S in Civil Engineering from Northeastern University and a M.S in Urban Planning from University of Colorado.
 Prior to Jacobs, Stephanie worked in transportation planning in Boston and Boulder, Colorado.
 Stephanie is an active member of the Jamaica Plain Tuesday Club serving on the House Committee for the historic Loring Greenough House.
 She and her husband live in Jamaica Plain and welcomed their first child in the fall of 2015.

-Ashlynn Rickord is a public historian currently interning at the National Park Service in Records Management.
-Ashlynn received her B.A. in History and Religion at Carthage College and is currently pursuing her Master of Theological Studies at Harvard Divinity School.
+Ashlynn Rickord is the museum administrator at the Public Health Museum in Tewksbury where she focuses on all aspects of the museum's function, including fundraising, event planning, and outreach..
+Ashlynn received her B.A. in History and Religion at Carthage College and is completing her Master of Theological Studies at Harvard Divinity School in May.
 She has worked previously in museum education, historic preservation, archival management, oral history, and other realms of the public history world.
 Ashlynn's particular research interests lie in the intersection of religion and institutionalization of the mentally ill and developmentally disabled in American history.
 Originally from Chicago, IL, Ashlynn currently resides in Melrose.

 David joined Freudenheim Partners as the Research Director in 2016.
 He is responsible for the creating and maintaining a commercial real estate database.
 David was previously Director of Research with Newmark Grubb Knight Frank, where he wrote research reports, maintained the property database, prepared presentations and implemented the new Microsoft Dynamics contact management system.
 David was born and raised in Boston and graduated from Hamilton College in 2014 with a B.A. in Philosophy.
 He currently resides in Cambridge.